-Providing onsite or accessible comprehensive services for children and developing community partnerships that promote families' access to services that support their children's learning and development Describe: Using data to guide program evaluation to ensure continuous improvement Describe: Caring for children of families in geographic areas with significant concentrations of poverty and unemployment Describe: Caring for and supporting the development of children with disabilities and developmental delays coordinator to support community-based programs as they work with their public school counterparts to ensure that children who are eligible to receive special education and related services are provided with a program that ensures continuity and consistency in the least restrictive environment.
+The OEC's Division of Early Care and Education oversees all state and federally funded early childhood programs, with the exception of IDEA Part B Section 619 preschool special education.
+The OEC is working closely with the Part B state coordinator to support community-based programs as they work with their public school counterparts to ensure that children who are eligible to receive special education and related services are provided with a program that ensures continuity and consistency in the least restrictive environment.
 The CCDF Administrator is working closely with the OEC's Family Support Division who oversees the agency's Birth to Three, IDEA, and Part C Program, to raise awareness and provide information regarding the importance of early screening and referral, as well as outreach strategies to engage families in these important practices.
 In addition, the OEC will continue to pursue strategies to build provider comfort and confidence in supporting children with special needs, and to better coordinate access to early intervention in all childcare settings.
-The OEC is pursuing ways to connect the CCDF program with the State Systemic Improvement Plan, specifically around improving education and outreach to increase access for children with special needs
+The OEC is pursuing ways to connect the CCDF program with the State Systemic Improvement Plan, specifically around improving education and outreach to increase access for children with special needs Supporting the positive development of school-age children Describe: Other Describe: b) Check how the state/territory connects child care providers with available federal and state/territory financial aid or other resources to pursue post-secondary education relevant for the early childhood and school-age workforce.
+Check all that apply Coaches, mentors, consultants, or other specialists available to support access to post-secondary training, including financial aid and academic counseling.
+Statewide or territory-wide, coordinated, and easily accessible clearinghouse (i.e., an online calendar, a listing of opportunities) of relevant post-secondary education opportunities Financial awards, such as scholarships, grants, loans, or reimbursement for expenses, from the state/territory to complete post-secondary education Other Describe: